 What are the Risks of Liposuction?

-Liposuction presents many of the same risks as other cosmetic plastic surgery procedures, such as bleeding, infection, contour irregularities, and complications with anesthesia.
+Although liposuction presents many of the same risks as other cosmetic plastic surgery procedures, such as bleeding, infection, and contour irregularities, major complications are uncommon.
 By utilizing the tumescent technique—which introduces a solution of saline and dilute epinephrine to the area prior to fat removal—Dr. Bottger is able to vastly minimize potential bleeding and bruising from the procedure when compared to standard liposuction surgery.
 Choosing a board-certified plastic surgeon to perform your liposuction is the most effective way to minimize the likelihood of potential complications.
 With an accredited surgeon, you can feel confident that their methods, experience, training, and competency were vetted by the American Board of Plastic Surgery.
 Furthermore, this credential can be vital throughout the process of selecting who to entrust with your safety and cosmetic goals.

 How Much Does Liposuction Cost?

 Liposuction costs vary depending on a number of factors, including the skill of your surgeon, the area you live in, and how many areas are being treated.
 Generally speaking, the cost of liposuction starts at $5,410.
 Philadelphia plastic surgeon Dr. David Bottger will give you an exact quote with all fees included during your consultation.
 If necessary, we do offer affordable plastic surgery financing plans to help you meet your budget.

 Choosing your surgeon is the most important part of the liposuction process.
 It is absolutely essential to choose a surgeon who has board certification in plastic surgery and extensive training with all liposuction techniques.
 Unfortunately, Pennsylvania state law only requires a medical license to perform liposuction.
 Therefore, unqualified physicians have begun offering cut-rate liposuction procedures at significantly reduced costs.
 People seduced by what they perceive as a great deal often come to regret it when they are forced to spend much more on revision surgery to correct bad liposuction outcomes as a result of these unqualified doctors.